nats-io/nats.node/README.md

 });

-// Timeout unless a certain number of messages have been received nats.timeout(sid, timeout_ms, expected, function() {
+// Timeout unless a certain number of messages have been received
+// the callback for the timeout.
+The callback for the timeout
+// provides one argument, the subscription id (sid) for the
+// subscription.
+This allows a generic callback to identify
+// where the timeout triggered. nats.timeout(sid, timeout_ms, expected, function() {
   timeout = true;
 });